-- The good people at MuseScore, especially Peter Jonas, OpenScore Manager;
+- The MuseScore team, especially Peter Jonas, OpenScore Manager

-- Prof Sally Jane Norman, Director of the New Zealand School of Music
+- Sally Jane Norman, Professor at and Director of the New Zealand School of Music,

 - Katharine Ellis, 1684 Professor of Music, University of Cambridge;